-However, the ATO is usually the largest creditor on an insolvent matter.
-And because of that, your clients need to know how they think.
+The ATO is usually the largest creditor on an insolvent matter.
+Because of that, your clients need to know how they think.
 So here’s some information for them about how the ATO approaches voting on an alternative debt agreement to Bankruptcy and Liquidation.

 - ignore the ATO and stick their head in the sand

 - fail to lodge their BAS on time

 - have a history of failed companies or repayment arrangement defaults.